George Dewey

 Admiral Dewey as he appears at the National Portrait Gallery in Washington, D.C.

 George Dewey (December 26, 1837 – January 16, 1917) was Admiral of the Navy, the only person in United States history to have attained that rank.
-He is best known for his victory at the Battle of Manila Bay during the Spanish–American War, with the loss of only a single crewman on the American side.
+He is best known for his victory at the Battle of Manila Bay during the Spanish–American War, without a single combat death.

 Dewey was born in Montpelier, Vermont.
 At age 15, Dewey's father enrolled him at Norwich University in Northfield, Vermont.
 Two years later Norwich expelled him for drunkenness and herding sheep into the barracks.
 Subsequently, he entered the United States Naval Academy in 1854.
 He graduated from the academy in 1858 and was assigned as the executive lieutenant of at the beginning of the Civil War.
 He participated in the capture of New Orleans and the Siege of Port Hudson, helping the Union take control of the Mississippi River.
 By the end of the war, Dewey reached the rank of lieutenant commander.